unimarkup/specification/Frontend/AtomicBlocks.md

 : `insert-ids` :
 :-- `list<text>`
 :
-: A list of IDs of Unimarkup elements of the inserted file may be set, to only include content of elements with set IDs, : even if the file itself would have more content.
+: A list of IDs of Unimarkup elements of the inserted file may be set to only include content of elements with set IDs, : even if the file itself would have more content.

 : `insert-classes` :
 :-- `list<text>`
 :
-: A list of classes of Unimarkup elements of the inserted file may be set, to only include content of elements, : that have at least one of those classes set, even if the file itself would have more content.
+: A list of classes of Unimarkup elements of the inserted file may be set to only include content of elements : that have at least one of those classes set, even if the file itself would have more content.

 **Note:** The inserted order of elements depends on the position inside the inserted file.